 There’s silence on the other end of the line, and when Peter speaks again he sounds worried.
 “What’s happened?
 There’s nothing on the other networks.
 Is this about the Flying Type discovery?”

-“Jeez Laura, where you been?
+“Where you been, Laura?
 It was all over the news today.”

 “Didn’t see it, was too busy working on this.”